-Oxycodone is an opiate used as a pain relieving drug for moderate to severe pain.
-Oxycodone comes in form often with acetaminophen and in controlled released and immediate release (IR) formations.
+Oxycodone is an opiate some doctorcs prescribe as a pain relieving drug for moderate to severe pain.
+However, many people can fall under the grip of oxycodone addiction.
+Oxycodone comes in form often with acetaminophen.
+Pills are available only through a doctor.
+Two types exist: controlled release and immediate release (IR).

 Table of Contents

-Oxycodone is a powerful semi-synthetic opioid used to treat pain.
-Oxycodone is manufactured from opium or other derivatives at impacts the brain much like Heroin or Morphine.
-Oxycodone produces powerful euphoria and is considered highly addictive.
-Addicts that abuse opiates such as Oxycodone are up to 40 times more likely to use Heroin.
+Oxycodone is a powerful opioid most commonly known to treat physical pain.
+The drug is manufactured from opium in the poppy plant.
+It impacts the brain comparably much like Heroin or Morphine.
+Oxycodone produces powerful euphoria.
+It is also known for being highly addictive.
+Studies show that addicts who abuse opiates such as Oxycodone are up to 40 times more likely to use Heroin.

 - Heavy Sedation